Easysort/Easysort/docs/api/argo.md

 # Easysort Customer API — Client Guide

-This API lets your organisation pull your recycling results programmatically.
+This API lets your organisation pull your recycling results programmatically (and, if enabled for your key, Vision+ device videos).
 You get a single **API key**; every request must include it.
-You can only ever see data that belongs to your organisation.
+Recycling results are scoped to your organisation; Vision+ list/download (when granted) covers the shared Vision+ video bucket.

 - **Base URL:** `https://<the-host-we-give-you>` (e.g. `https://api.easysort.org`)
 - **Auth:** `Authorization: Bearer <YOUR_API_KEY>` header on every request